-Motor vehicle accidents are always overwhelming, but they can be even more confusing if they occur outside of your home state.
-Due to our close proximity, Minnesota and Wisconsin residents are regularly involved in accidents in the neighboring state.
+Motor vehicle collisions are always overwhelming, but they can be even more confusing if they occur outside of your home state.
+Due to our close proximity, Minnesota and Wisconsin residents are regularly involved in collisions in the neighboring state.
 Many are left wondering how it will affect their insurance claim.

 Fortunately, your car insurance policy should follow you across state lines.
 Most policies extend coverage throughout the United States, and some cover parts of Canada as well.
-If you are involved in a cross-state accident, the laws of the state where the accident took place are followed.
+If you are involved in a cross-state collisions, the laws of the state where the collision took place are followed.

 While minimum policy requirements vary by state, your insurer will automatically cover you to the other state’s minimum requirements if your policy does not already meet this minimum.
-Read more to learn how car accidents are handled in Minnesota and Wisconsin.
+Read more to learn how motor vehicle collisions are handled in Minnesota and Wisconsin.

 - What is comparative fault?